 Lunch: Grilled Salmon, Roasted Butternut Squash, Salad

 Dinner: Italian meatballs in tomato sauce over yellow & green zucchini ribbons and a salad

-And don’t forget: If you love these kinds of actionable tips, you’re going to want to join us for the FREE online video series Your Best Thyroid Life — I’ve got 28 world-renowned experts (including one very special HypothyroidMom) sharing their best real-world action tips for living your best life.
+If you love these kinds of actionable tips, you’re going to want to join me for the FREE online video series Your BEST Thyroid Life — I’ve got 28 world-renowned experts (including HypothyroidMom) sharing their best real-world action tips for living your best life.